-You cannot NOT communicate.
+You cannot not communicate.
 You are always communicating something.
-I heard this in a college class almost 20 years ago, and it stuck with me.
+I heard this in a college class almost 20 years ago, and it has stuck with me.
 Unfortunately, most of us make too many assumptions and spend way too much time following those assumptions about others’ communication.
-We too often fail to pay enough attention, or any at all, to our own communication abilities.
+We often fail to pay enough attention, or any at all, to our own communication abilities.

-Realizing this, you can deliberately choose to improve your communication skills.
-To start, consider these 7 Essential Elements of Communication to be aware of as we seek to improve our ability to communicate.
+You can deliberately choose to improve your communication skills.
+To start, consider these essential elements of communication.

 - We judge ourselves by our intentions.
 We can’t really know for sure the intentions of others.
-But when we’re honest with ourselves and with a lot of help from the Word of God (Hebrews 4:12), we can better know our own intentions.
+When we’re honest with ourselves and with a lot of help from the Word of God (Hebrews 4:12), though, we can better know our own intentions.

 - We judge others by their actions.
 Since we can’t truly know another’s intentions, we usually base decisions about others on their actions.
 Maybe this is one reason showing faith by actions (James 2:18) is so crucial.